7Block Labs

 ByAUJay

-Summary: At 1M mints, the bottlenecks aren’t art or IP—it's event spam, DA costs, and indexer/read latency.
-This playbook shows how to ship a million-NFT drop that is gas-predictable, indexer-friendly, SOC2-aligned, and commercially defensible.
+Summary: When you hit that 1M mint mark, the real hurdles aren’t about the art or IP anymore--it’s all about event spam, DA costs, and those pesky indexer/read lags.
+This playbook is here to guide you through launching a million-NFT drop that’s gas-predictable, indexer-friendly, SOC2-compliant, and commercially sound.

 How to Mint 1 Million NFTs Without Crashing the Network (and Your Budget)